 That's why I thought a dish easy, Lightweight, fresh and mostly prepared without cooking.
 Is’ a cold tomato soup.
 Very simple because it is prepared only with tomato, oil, salt and oregano, with burrata di Andria cheese and a crispy bread waffle.
 Ah here's, in fact I grilled bread, because for the photo it is more beautiful but also because I like crunchy things.
 But you can also serve this cold soup with slices of homemade bread and so you don't really turn on even a stove..

-Is’ very good, I guarantee, and ye shall eat even if the heat doesn't help the appetite!
+The cold tomato soup with Burrata di Andria is delicious, I guarantee, and ye shall eat even if the heat doesn't help the appetite!
 Is’ perfect as tapas with aperitif, but also as a starter or light first course for an elegant dinner.
 Since it's without cooking, tomatoes also keep intact all their nutritional properties and vitamins.
 Good day to all!

-- 600 grams of ripe tomatoes, San marzano or piccadilly
+600 grams of ripe tomatoes, San marzano or piccadilly

-- 250 grams of burrata from Andria IGP
+250 grams of burrata from Andria IGP

-- fresh oregano or fresh basil as required
+fresh oregano or fresh basil ,to taste

 Peel tomatoes, cut them in half.
 To easily peel them, I suggest you engrave them cross on top and dip them for one or two minutes in boiling water: you'll see that the skin of the tomatoes will come off immediately.
 Remove the seeds and vegetation water and put them in a bowl.
-Strain the water of the tomatoes and set aside.
+Strain the water from the tomatoes and set aside.
 Cut the flesh into small pieces.